 There are many items to understand regarding the logistics of receiving a verification statement and registering for the RDN exam - this is a simplified guide of that process.
-Please reach out to the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and/or Dietetics Field Coordinator if you have further questions about the information discussed below.
+Please reach out to the Director of Dietetics Program and/or Dietetics Field Coordinator if you have further questions about the information discussed below.

-Prior to passing the RDN exam and receiving RDN status, it is important that the student adheres to guidelines set forth by ACEND regarding the proper use of credentials.
+\Prior to passing the RDN exam and receiving RDN status, it is important that the student adheres to guidelines set forth by ACEND regarding the proper use of credentials.
 For example: the student may NOT use any wording that infers they are or will be a RDN and ACEND has not approved use of "Registered Dietitian Eligible" or any other form of indication.
 Please refer to this document for specific guidelines.